HabitatFramework/UserGuide/preface/preface.rst

 Preface
 *******

-You can find the most up to date version of this documentation, in *html* and *PDF* form at `HLUTool-UserGuide <https://readthedocs.org/projects/hlugistool-userguide/>`_.
+The most up to date version of this documentation can be found in *html* and *PDF* form at `HLUTool-UserGuide <https://readthedocs.org/projects/hlugistool-userguide/>`_.

 Recommended User Knowledge
 ==========================